Platelet: GPIIb/IIIa activation

 Collagen-mediated GPVI signalling increases the platelet production of thromboxane A2 (TXA2) and decreases the production of prostacyclin.
 This occurs by altering the metabolic flux of platelet's eicosanoid synthesis pathway, which involves enzymes phospholipase A2, cyclo-oxygenase 1, and thromboxane-A synthase.
 Platelets secrete thromboxane A2, which acts on the platelet's own thromboxane receptors on the platelet surface (hence the so-called "out-in" mechanism), and those of other platelets.
 These receptors trigger intraplatelet signaling, which converts GPIIb/IIIa receptors to their active form to initiate aggregation.

 Granule secretion

-Platelets contain dense granules, lambda granules and alpha granules.
+Platelets contain dense granules, lambda granules, and alpha granules.
 Activated platelets secrete the contents of these granules through their canalicular systems to the exterior.
-Simplistically, bound and activated platelets degranulate to release platelet chemotactic agents to attract more platelets to the site of endothelial injury.
+Bound and activated platelets degranulate to release platelet chemotactic agents to attract more platelets to the site of endothelial injury.
 Granule characteristics: